dolphindb/api-java/README.md

 ### 1. Java API Introduction

 DolphinDB Java API implements the messaging and data conversion protocol between Java and DolphinDB server.

-It needs to run in Java 1.8 or higher environment.
+It needs Java 1.8 or higher environment.

 Java API adopts interface-oriented programming.
-Java API uses the class interface "Entity" to represent all data types returned from DolphinDB.
+It uses the class interface "Entity" to represent all data types returned from DolphinDB.
 Java API provides 7 types of extended interfaces: scalar, vector, matrix, set, dictionary, table and chart based on the "Entity" interface and DolphinDB data forms.
 They are included in the package of com.xxdb.data.

 Extended interface classes | Naming rules | Examples
 ---|---|---